t10ko/css-rules-api/README.md

 ### CSSRules.change( changer, handlers, types )

-Iterates throught all available active rules, trying to change them.
+Iterates throught all available active rules trying to change them.

 **changer** is the callstep handler, which changes given rules if there is a need.
 **handlers** is an object which gives callstart(property *start*), callback(property *end*) and step(property *step*) handlers.